starknetfndn/defispring/frontend/README.md

 1. Change the used/supported networks in starknet-provider.tsx
 1. Make sure the used ABI is up to date (abi.json in the _app_ folder)

+## Implementation details

+When you implement this yourself, make sure of at least the following nasty details:

+1. All address are zero-padded at the beginning

 ### Installation

 This is a regular NextJS project with npm.
 Therefore, installation steps are: